 There are several options to register to vote in Anderson County.
-A person can download the voter registration form from our website and mail it to the Election Commission office, register using the online voter registration portal, or you may register in person at the local election commission office.
+A person can download the voter registration form from our website and mail it to the Election Commission office, or you may register in person.

 3. How do I update my voter information?

-The state of Tennessee requires all changes to voter information (name change, address, etc) must be done in writing by completing a new voter registration form.
+The state of Tennessee requires all changes to voter information (name change, address, etc) must be done in writing.

 4. Do I register to vote by party?